-- For residential land uses, protection of privacy is a priority and shall be addressed through design of appropriate setbacks and landscape architectural devises including tree planting, walls and grade changes adjacent within the property line adjacent to parks and open spaces.
+- For residential land uses, protection of privacy is a priority and shall be addressed through design of appropriate setbacks and landscape architectural devices including tree planting, walls and grade changes adjacent within the property line adjacent to parks and open spaces.
 Soft buffers should be used for residential land uses adjacent to environmental open spaces, while a more urban buffer should be used for residential land uses adjacent to parks and squares.
-Fencing and gates may be used; however only in appropriate locations as determined by the City - Buildings interfacing parks or open space should maximize outlook from balconies and windows - Ensure that public-private interfaces and ground-level facades are designed to provide interest and high levels of amenity to the public realm
+Fencing and gates may be used; however only in appropriate locations. - Buildings interfacing parks or open space should maximize outlook from balconies and windows - Ensure that public-private interfaces and groundlevel facades are designed to provide interest and high levels of amenity to the public realm